KonstantinaT/D2Deep/README.md

 Datasets containing training data, test sets and identifiers mapping can be downloaded through Zenodo:

-The GMM feature extraction code can be found in: GMM_diff_maxpool.py
+The scripts for data curation and processing can be found in *Data_curation/*.
+The GMM feature extraction code can be found in: *GMM_diff_maxpool.py*

 Training
 ============